India–United Kingdom Comprehensive Economic and Trade Agreement: Impact

 The agreement resulted in a significant boost to bilateral economic relations, with over £1.3 billion in new investments from 64 Indian companies into the United Kingdom.
 This investment created approximately 6,900 jobs across various UK regions and sectors, including engineering, technology, and the creative industries.
-The agreement enhanced investor confidence, reduced tariffs on imports between the two countries, and reinforced India’s position as the UK’s second-largest investor, contributing to domestic economic growth and strengthening UK-India trade ties.
+The agreement enhanced investor confidence, reduced tariffs on imports between the two countries, and reinforced India's position as the UK's second-largest investor, contributing to domestic economic growth and strengthening UK-India trade ties.

-The deal is expected to increase the UK’s gross domestic product by £4.8 billion annually and boost bilateral trade with India by an additional £25.5 billion per year by 2040.
+The deal is expected to increase the UK's gross domestic product by £4.8 billion annually and boost bilateral trade with India by an additional £25.5 billion per year by 2040.

 Comments

 Diageo India CEO, Hina Nagarajan stated that the FTA would be one of the greatest milestones for market access in the alcoholic beverage industry in decades if the 150% duty levied on imported Scotch whisky is reduced.

-UK Business and Trade Secretary Peter Kyle stated that India’s position as the world’s fourth-largest economy presented major opportunities for British businesses, highlighted by billions in investment supporting thousands of UK jobs.
+UK Business and Trade Secretary Peter Kyle stated that India's position as the world's fourth-largest economy presented major opportunities for British businesses, highlighted by billions in investment supporting thousands of UK jobs.
 He noted that the UK-India trade agreement further strengthened bilateral ties and contributed to economic growth across the UK.

+Starmer faced questions regarding India's continued purchase of Russian fossil fuels, stating that he respects India's "strategic independence."

+Following the finalisation of the agreement in May 2025, the deal faced domestic political criticism in the United Kingdom regarding the exemption of National Insurance contributions (NICs) for short-term Indian workers.
+Senior Conservative politicians and Reform UK leader Nigel Farage criticised the concession.
+Farage argued that Prime Minister Starmer had "sold out British workers to the highest degree" and stated that the provision would incentivise employers to hire foreign personnel over domestic labour.
+Kemi Badenoch, the Leader of the Conservative Party and former Business Secretary, characterised the arrangement as creating a "two-tier" tax system.
+Critics argued that the exemption, which applied to Indian personnel seconded to the UK for up to three years, placed British workers at a disadvantage by making foreign recruitment more financially attractive for employers, particularly following domestic increases to employer NICs.